Differential invariants of generic parabolic Monge-Ampere equations

 \begin{proof} (1) If (locally) $\mathcal{D}=\left\langle X,Y\right\rangle $, then (locally) $\mathcal{D}_{(1)}=\left\langle X,Y,[X,Y]\right\rangle $.
 But, by definition of $\mathcal{C}$-orthogonality, $[X,Y]\in\mathcal{C}$.

 (2) The form $dU$ restricted to $\mathcal{C}$ is nondegenerate.
-So, the assertion follows from the fact that in a symplectic linear space a Lagrangian subspace in a hyperplane contains the skew-orthogonal complement of the hyperplane. \end{proof}
+So, the assertion follows from the fact that in a symplectic linear space a Lagrangian subspace contained in a hyperplane contains, in its turn, the skew-orthogonal complement of this hyperplane. \end{proof}